Skip to Content

 In Formal Contexts

-- Study up on: This phrasal verb is often used when referring to academic or professional research.
-For example, “We need to study up on the latest market trends before making any decisions.”
+• Study up on: Used for academic or professional research.
+Example: “We need to study up on the latest market trends before making any decisions.”

-- Peruse through: This phrasal verb is often used when referring to documents or reports.
-For example, “I need to peruse through the contract before signing it.”
+• Peruse through: Used for documents or reports.
+Example: “I need to peruse through the contract before signing it.”

-- Examine closely: This phrasal verb is often used when referring to analyzing details or information.
-For example, “We need to examine closely the data before making any conclusions.”
+• Examine closely: Used for analyzing details.
+Example: “We need to examine closely the data before making any conclusions.”

 In Informal Contexts

-- Read up on: This phrasal verb is often used when referring to personal interests or hobbies.
-For example, “I need to read up on the latest fashion trends before going shopping.”
+• Read up on: Used for personal interests.
+Example: “I need to read up on the latest fashion trends.”

 Examples of Phrasal Verbs with Read in Sentences

-Example: Don’t read too much into what he said.
-He was just joking.
+• Read into: Don’t read too much into what he said.

-Example: I need to read up on the history of this country before I visit.
+• Read up on: I need to read up on the history before I visit.

 Common Phrasal Verbs with READ in English